villachuck/to-do-list-terrific/README.md

 Follow next steps:

-1. Clone this repository (git clone https://github.com/villachuck/to-do-list-terrific.git) and use main branch.
+1. Clone this repository (git clone https://github.com/villachuck/to-do-list-terrific.git) and use the main branch.
 2. Add on the "backend" folder a .env file with the following info:

 PORT=4000
 MONGO_URI=mongodb://localhost:27017/todolist

-(If you're using MongoDB Atlas, replace the MONGO_URI with your connection string).
+3. Since the To-Do List app uses MongoDB as its database, I deployed the backend on Render.
+It's currently hosted on a free tier and will be removed after the evaluation.
+With that in mind, please add a .env file inside the frontend folder with the following content:

+REACT_APP_API_URL=https://to-do-list-wvsr.onrender.com

-3. Install dependencies
+4. Install dependencies

 From the root of the project, run: